-Prof. Dr. Jens Gebauer

-Dr. Katja Kehlenbeck; Dipl.-Ing. agr.
+Prof. Dr. habil.
+Jens Gebauer; Dipl.-Ing. agr.
 Julia Gorris

 Characterisation and identification of pests, diseases and weeds in the field and in the laboratory; description and evaluation of symptoms; infection of healthy plants and documentation of disease development under laboratory conditions; dissection of insects; collection and documentation of plant material showing symptoms cause by pests and diseases; scientific drawing